Related Articles

 Steering the implementation effort in line with the regulatory agenda

-Identification of gaps versus latest regulatory requirement
+Identification of gaps versus regulatory requirements

 Portfolios review to determine whether assets categorisation between the banking and trading books is correct

-Valuation models for delta, vega and curvature sensitivities
+Valuation models for Delta, Vega, and curvature sensitivities

 Out-of-the-shelf tool for quick and efficient implementation, including regulatory reporting